 Professor and Head, Disability and Human Development

-Studying lifespan transitions faced by individuals with a disability and their families.
+Dr. Heller studies lifespan transitions faced by individuals with a disability and their families.
 As Director of the Rehabilitation Research and Training Center on Aging with Developmental Disabilities: Lifespan Health and Function, Dr. Heller oversees a comprehensive research program focusing on: 1) health and wellness, 2) later life family caregiving, and 3) public policy and programmatic interventions to improve the life of adults with developmental disabilities as they age.
-She also directs projects studying the impact of family supports on adults with disabilities and their families.
+She also directs projects studying the impact of family support and health promotion interventions on adults with disabilities and their families.
 Her current research also includes evaluations of integrated care/managed care programs and closures of developmental centers, and evaluations of self-directed and family support programs.

 Recent and Noteworthy Publications